MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/run-script-host.md

  ![run script custom form](media/run-script-command/run-script-filled-custom.png)

 The batch file performs a net stop sftlist/y and then a net start sftlist.
-In this scenario, the custom resource folder will be transferred to the agent host and copied under windows\temp.
-A folder with the format, **scvmm.xxxxxxxx**, will be created to contain all the files.
+In this scenario, the custom resource folder is transferred to the agent host and copied under windows\temp.
+A folder with the format, **scvmm.xxxxxxxx**, is  created to contain all the files.
 From here, it executes the batch file and the agent returns the corresponding outcome to VMM and displays it in the job.
 If the script generates an error, it creates a log under the specified location.